 It is important to note that a specific rep/factory may not be a good fit.
 That means you may be referred to either a rep closer to your area/territory, or a factory that better suits your needs.
 By displaying a positive and flexible attitude, reps will be happy to make these suggestions accordingly.
 Again, if they advise you wisely you will continue to buy from them.

-One thought on “Fabric Sourcing Tips for Emerging Designers
+1 thoughts on “Fabric Sourcing Tips for Emerging Designers

 Comments are closed.